Valuation of the estate

 Joint accounts with financial institutions and jointly held shares are nearly always held as Joint Tenants.
 If you have reason to believe otherwise you should write to the institution.

 Property is most often held as Joint Tenants but Tenancy in Common is not at all unusual.
 To be certain how a jointly owned property is held you must check the title register at the Land Registry.
-Searches cost as little as £3 each.
+Searches cost from £19.95 each.
 The register will show the names of all the owners and if they own the property as Tenants in Common it will include the phrase “No disposition by a sole proprietor of the registered estate (except a trust corporation) under which capital money arises is to be registered unless authorised by an order of the court.”

 Valuation for Inheritance Tax

 When assets are jointly owned only the deceased’s share is included in the valuation for Inheritance Tax purposes.
 Very often this will amount to an equal share of the asset.
 If two people owned the asset then the share is 50%, if three people owned it, 33.33% etc. If there is an unequal share this will be stated in the document that created the joint ownership – for instance a previous will if the property was inherited or the Trust Deed for property held as Tenants in Common.

 If a property is jointly owned, either as Common Tenants or Tenants in Common, with someone who is not the deceased’s spouse or civil partner, then the value can be reduced by 10% to reflect the difficulty of selling the property and the reduced market value when another person has the right to live in it.

 Sometimes a second name is added to a bank account, perhaps for a relative to assist an elderly person.
 In this case, where all the account is funded by one person, the share held by the funder is 100%.
 If the deceased did not contribute to the account then their share is nil and the account does not need to be mentioned in any probate or Inheritance Tax returns.